monambike/diversao-inclusiva/README.md

 You can find the gameplay video [on this video at my YouTube channel](https://www.youtube.com/watch?v=49rcFSyEFk0) or [in this video at my Instagram account](https://www.instagram.com/reel/CrKav5EMpvP/?utm_source=ig_web_copy_link&igshid=MTIyMzRjYmRlZg==).

+## How To Play 🕹️

+You can play it here: https://projects.monambike.com/diversaoinclusiva_construct

+And you can also play it here: https://monambike.itch.io/diversaoinclusiva

 ## Game Screenshots 📸

 ![Captura de tela 2023-04-18 225327](https://github.com/monambike/diversaoinclusiva_construct/assets/35270174/a6b5ac50-c796-4f62-acc8-faae3a96907d)